Infantry Day: 75 years of historic Indian Army landing at Srinagar airfield | Law-Order

 It was the first military operation of Independent India, a move that changed the course of the 1947-48 War.

-This day is celebrated as Infantry Day by the Army to commemorate the historic event.

-To mark the landmark occasion, the Army is hosting 'Shaurya Diwas' at the old airfield of Srinagar (Budgam airfield).
+To mark the landmark occasion, the Army hosted 'Shaurya Diwas' at the old airfield of Srinagar (Budgam airfield).

-Defence Minister Rajnath Singh and Lieutenant Governor of Jammu and Kashmir Manoj Sinha on Thursday arrived at the Air Force Station in Srinagar to attend the 75th anniversary of Infantry Day.
+Defence Minister Rajnath Singh, Lieutenant Governor of Jammu and Kashmir Manoj Sinha, among others, attended the event at the Air Force Station in Srinagar to mark the 75th anniversary of Infantry Day.

-Some of the key scenes of the historic landings are scheduled to be reenacted there to mark the landmark occasion.
+Some of the key scenes of the historic landings were reenacted there to mark the landmark occasion.

+Many guests wore special badges, bearing an image of Sherwani and a tagline 'You are Maqbool Sherwani' to pay tribute to the young Kashmiri who had helped the Indian armed forces during the war.

-Usha Parmar, octogenarian daughter of Brig Rajinder Singh and family members of other martyrs are also attending the event.
+Usha Parmar, the octogenarian daughter of Brig Rajinder Singh, and family members of other martyrs also attended the event.

+The defence minister felicitated her and other next of kin of 1947 war martyrs on the occasion.

+Defence Minister Singh, in his address, heaped praises on the martyrs and other heroes of the 1947 war, and also commended the crucial contribution made by the people of Jammu and Kashmir in driving out Pakistani infiltrators to protect the territorial integrity of the country.

 ''#ChinarCorps extends greetings and best wishes to all ranks, veterans, veer naris and families of #Infantry on the occasion of 76th #InfantryDay.
 We salute the courage, valour and sacrifice of our infantrymen in line of duty for the Nation.'' it tweeted.